dogoncouch/logshell/README.md

 # logshell
 Starts a shell and logs it to a file.

-WARNING!
-Still unstable.

-Do not use programs that manage the full screen!
-Output file can get corrupted.

-To install:
+# To install:
 ./setup.sh

 Setup will install in /usr/bin if it has privileges there, ~/bin otherwise.
 You may need to add ~/bin to your path in ~/.profile.

-Usage information:
+# Usage information:
 logshell -h